-The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the STA to include in the PPDU that is sent in response an initial control response frame (ICR) that can include unavailability information.
-The ICR frame that is allowed for DUO to include the unavailability information is a Multi-STA BlockAck frame.
+The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the DUO non-AP STA to respond to the BSRP Trigger frame with a PPDU that contains a Multi-STA BlockAck frame with the unavailability feedback. [#3069].
+The ICR frame used to indicate the unavailability information shall be a Multi-STA BlockAck frameand the non-AP STA that sends the Multi-STA BlockAck frame shall not include Per AID TID Info fields that follow 26.4.2 (Acknowledgment context in a Multi-STA Block Ack frame). [#3070]

-A DUO non-AP STA that is operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO Supporting AP
+A DUO non-AP STA that is operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO assisting [#3690] AP and that addresses the non-AP STA in a User Info field of the BSRP Trigger frame [#3072] shall respond with a TB PPDU following the rules defined in 26.5.5 (Buffer status report operation), except that the DUO [#425] non-AP STA shall also aggregate a Multi-STA BlockAck frame that may contain the unavailability feedback along with the one or more QoS Null frames that are required according to 26.5.5 (Buffer status report operation).

-that contains the 12 LSBs of the non-AP STA’s AID in any of the User Info fields
+[#3074 – all changes in the paragraph, except the ones that are tagged A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO assisting [#3690] AP, a BSRP NTB Trigger framethat addresses the non-AP STA in a User Info field of the BSRP NTB Trigger frame shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be a Multi-STA BlockAck frame that may contain the unavailability feedback and that is sent in non-HT PPDU or non-HT duplicate PPDU format.

-and that solicits a response in TB PPDU format
+A DUO non-AP STA that is operating in the DUO mode and that is a TXOP responder indicates [#3076], in a [#3075] Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per AID TID Info field that contains an Unavailability feedback [#723, #3077, #1839] [#723, #3077, #1839] in the Multi-STA BlockAck frame (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+The Unavailability Duration field of the unavailability feedback shall be set to 1023 only if the unavailability duration is unknown and the Unavailability Duration field of the unavailability feedback shall be set to 0 only if the DUO STA is available. [#1913] The Multi-STA BlockAck frame that may contain the unavailability feedback shall be sent:

-shall respond following the rules defined in 26.5.5 (Buffer status report operation), except that the DUP non-AP STA may also aggregate a Multi-STA BlockAck frame along with the one or more QoS Null frames that are required according to 26.5.5 (Buffer status report operation).
+in response to a BSRP (NTB) Trigger frame or a BSRP Trigger frame

-A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO Supporting AP, a BSRP Trigger frame that is individually addressed to the STA and solicits a response in non-HT (duplicate) PPDU format shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be in non-HT (duplicate) PPDU format and shall include a Multi-STA BlockAck frame.
+[#2496] or in response to a PPDU that solicits an immediate response from the DUO STA (see 35.4 (EHT acknowledgment procedure), 26.4.2 (Acknowledgment context in a Multi-STA Block Ack frame))

-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP responder may indicate, in a response Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per-AID TID Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+This Multi-STA BlockAck frame shall contain one or more Per AID TID Info subfields with Block Ack Bitmap as in Figure 9-60 (Per AID TID Info subfield format with Block Ack Bitmap) required by 35.4 (EHT acknowledgment procedure) and 26.4.2 (Acknowledgment context in a Multi-STA Block Ack frame), that are followed by one or more Per AID TID Info subfields with feedback as in Figure 9-60a (Per AID TID Info subfield format with Feedback).